minirust/minirust/spec/mem/interface.md

     fn dereferenceable(&self, ptr: ThinPointer<Self::Provenance>, len: Size) -> Result;

-    /// A derived form of `dereferenceable` that works with a signed notion of "length".
+    /// A derived form of `dereferenceable` that works with a signed notion of "length". fn signed_dereferenceable(&self, ptr: ThinPointer<Self::Provenance>, len: Int) -> Result {
-    // Question: This seems wrong to me, since the the "ranges" check are only
-    // the difference between the two pointers, independent of size ? fn signed_dereferenceable(&self, ptr: ThinPointer<Self::Provenance>, len: Int) -> Result {
         if len > 0 {
             self.dereferenceable(ptr, Size::from_bytes(len).unwrap())